1980-2012 – A 30+ Year Timeline of Meetings Technology Innovation

 Send this article to a friend

 Technology changes in the past three decades have been astonishing for both the meetings industry and for society in general.
-To see how far we have come, I felt it would be helpful to put together this chronological list of significant technology milestones with societal technology events in "black" and meetings industry innovations in "red."
+To see how far we have come, I felt it would be helpful to put together this chronological list of significant technology milestones with societal technology events in "black" and meetings industry innovations in "blue."
 This list is far from comprehensive.
 Send me your major meetings technology milestones to include!

 Worldwide, the number of computers in use was 1 million.